 You may change your password if you’ve logged in by email.
 If you are signing in using a single sign-on service, the password field is not editable, and you must access your SSO service’s account settings to update your password.

-When this option is available you can require a phone-based passcode in addition to your password for sign-in.
+When this option is available, you can require a phone-based passcode in addition to your password when signing in.

 In future, you will be asked to enter a passcode from Google Authenticator in addition to your password on login.

 If you are unable to scan the QR code, you can:

 Select the Add MFA to your account button.
 You should see a